mate-academy/layout_catalog/readme.md

 ## Requirements:
 - use SCSS in this task
 - pay attention the mock is responsive.
 Develop the layout to fit on `1024px` and `1200px` the same as on the mock.
-- reset browser's default margins
+- reset browser"s default margins
 - use images from [src/images](src/images)
 - use semantic tags. `<header>`, `<nav>`, `main`
 - pay attention to the shadow below the header
 - reuse the card from [Product cards](https://github.com/mate-academy/layout_product-cards#product-cards)
 - reuse the header from [Moyo header](https://github.com/mate-academy/layout_moyo-header#moyo-header)
-- card's width is `200px` inluding borders
+- card"s width is `200px` inluding borders
 - add attribute `data-qa="nav-hover"` to the 4th nav link for testing (`Ноутбуки и компьютеры`)
 - add attribute `data-qa="card"` to the first card
 - add attribute `data-qa="card-hover"` to the link `Купить` inside first card